atmajs/mask-compo/README.md

 	- **`attributes`** <a name='meta-attributes'>#</a>

 		Attributes, which are declared here, are then bound directly to the instance in `camelCase` manner.
 When some attribute values are not valid, the component is not rendered, and instead the error message is rendered.
+For better consistance custom attributes should start with `x-` prefix, **though** it is not required, **but** if `x-` prefix missed, the it will be added for the property names.
 		```javascript
 		// Foo x-foo='5' x-quux='some value';